umbrella-project/umbrella/README.md

 * Provide a software defined network programming framework that reduces programming complexity, allows a programmer to write SDN applications without requiring a programmer to master low-level details for each SDN controller, and avoids locking an application to a specific controller.

+* Provides a framework uses a hybrid approach that utilizes both of reactive and proactive approach for managing and programming of SDN networks that offers better scalability than a completely reactive network management.

 #### [Umbrella Architecture](http://umbrella.readthedocs.io/en/latest/overview.html)